Gambela Airport

-Gambela Airport (IATA: GMB, ICAO: HAGM) is an airport serving Gambela, the capital city of the Gambela Region in Ethiopia.
+Gambela Airport (IATA: GMB, ICAO: HAGM) is a public airport serving Gambela, the capital city of the Gambela Region in western Ethiopia.
 The name of the city and airport may also be transliterated as Gambella.
 The airport is located 17 km south of the city.
-It also serves the Gambela National Park.
+It also serves the Gambela National Park, which is Ethiopia's largest national park.

 Facilities

 The airport resides at an elevation of 1771 ft above mean sea level.
 It has one runway designated 18/36 with a concrete surface measuring 2514 × 45 m.